Xie Fuzhi

 Xie Fuzhi (謝富治 (谢富治, Xiè Fùzhì, Hsieh Fu-chih); 26 September 1909 – 26 March 1972) was a Chinese Communist Party military commander, political commissar, and national security specialist.
 He was born in 1909 in Hong'an County, Hubei and died in Beijing in 1972.
-Xie was known for his efficiency and his loyalty to Mao Zedong, and during the Cultural Revolution he played a key role in hunting down the Chairman's enemies in his capacity as Minister of Public Security from 1959 to 1972.
+Xie was known for his efficiency and his loyalty to Mao Zedong, and during the Cultural Revolution he played a key role in hunting down Mao's enemies in his capacity as Minister of Public Security from 1959 to 1972.

 Military career

 He joined the Chinese Communist Party in 1931, at the age of 22.

 Prior to 1949, Xie served as a political commissar in the 4th Column of the 2nd Field Army, under a commissars’ chain of command that led to Field Army Political Commissar Deng Xiaoping.
 His unit was involved in the victorious Huai Hai Campaign against the right-wing Kuomintang, after which it was merged into the newly formed 14th Army of the 2nd Field Army as the 41st Division.
 Xie emerged from the post-liberation reorganization as Political Commissar of the 4th Army, 2nd Field Army.
 He served with his former co-commander General Chen Geng, and concurrently as Deputy Political Commissar of the 3rd Army, 2nd Field Army under General Chen Xilian, later to become another Cultural Revolution military figure in support of Chairman Mao.